Emerging Research for Ovarian Cancer

 Debulking surgery and heated intraperitoneal chemotherapy

-A study published in August 2020 examined primary debulking surgery and heated intraperitoneal chemotherapy (HIPEC) in people with stage III epithelial ovarian cancer.1,2
+A study published in August 2020 examined primary debulking surgery and heated intraperitoneal chemotherapy (HIPEC) in people with stage 3 epithelial ovarian cancer.1,2

-People who received primary debulking surgery along with heated intraperitoneal chemotherapy had improved survival compared to people who only received primary debulking surgery alone (without heated intraperitoneal chemotherapy).1,2
+People who received primary debulking surgery along with heated intraperitoneal chemotherapy had improved survival compared to people who only received primary debulking surgery alone (without heated intraperitoneal chemotherapy).1

 While there are limitations to the study, this is promising news for people who may be able to get HIPEC.
-The National Comprehensive Cancer Network guidelines recommend consideration of HIPEC in all patients with stage III disease for which neoadjuvant chemotherapy (chemotherapy given before surgery) and interval debulking surgery is performed at the time of interval debulking surgery.3
+The National Comprehensive Cancer Network guidelines recommend consideration of HIPEC in all patients with stage III disease for which neoadjuvant chemotherapy (chemotherapy given before surgery) and interval debulking surgery are performed, at the time of interval debulking surgery.2

 Targeted therapy and ovarian cancer

 A study published in 2020 shows promising results with the targeted therapy drug Votrient® (pazopanib) combined with cyclophosphamide taken by mouth.
-At the time of the study, Votrient has not been approved for treatment for ovarian cancer.
-However, it can be used off-label depending on the situation.4
+At the time of the study, Votrient had not been approved for treatment for ovarian cancer.
+However, it can be used off-label depending on the situation.5

 This is important because many treatments for ovarian cancer use platinum-based chemotherapies.
-Votrient and cyclophosphamide may offer a new treatment option for platinum-resistant ovarian cancer.4
+Votrient and cyclophosphamide may offer a new treatment option for platinum-resistant ovarian cancer.5

 Advances in immunotherapy

-Bevacizumab (and bevacizumab biosimilars) and oral (taken by mouth) cyclophosphamide is an established combination treatment for certain forms of ovarian cancer.
-A study looked at using this combination plus Keytruda® (pembrolizumab).5
+Bevacizumab (and bevacizumab biosimilars) and oral (taken by mouth) cyclophosphamide are an established combination treatment for certain forms of ovarian cancer.
+A study looked at using this combination plus Keytruda® (pembrolizumab), an immunotherapy drug.6,7

-As of early 2023, Keytruda is not approved to treat certain forms of ovarian cancer on its own (although it may be used for certain solid tumors with specific characteristics regardless of body site).
-However, the study shows it may be beneficial when used with other drugs.5
+As of early 2025, Keytruda is not specifically approved to treat certain forms of ovarian cancer on its own (although it may be used for certain solid tumors with specific characteristics regardless of body site).
+However, many clinical trials are happening now that are testing Keytruda in the treatment of ovarian cancer.7

 Immunotherapy and ovarian cancer